githubtraining/write-github-script/responses/03_add-to-projects.md

-# let's add a card to a project board
+# Let's add a card to a project board

 We have added a project board to this repository for you.
 We will use this board, named **Learning Lab Project Board**, to add cards to when a new issue is created in your repository!